FAQs: Review or audit of sustainability reports

 - include a statement of the auditor’s opinion on whether the inclusion of any additional information under s296A(3)(c) of the Corporations Act in the notes to the climate statements, was necessary to make the disclosures required by s296D of the Corporations Act: see s309A(4) of the Corporations Act.
 However, ASIC does not expect that reporting entities will need to include notes to the climate statements in a sustainability report.
 For further information, see paragraphs 96 to 97 of RG 280, and

-9. Do the approval, removal and resignation requirements apply independently where there is more than one auditor?
+10. Do the appointment, removal and resignation requirements apply separately where there is more than one auditor?

-The approval, removal and resignation requirements under Divisions 6, 7 and 8 of Part 2M.4 of the Corporations Act generally apply (as appropriate) to each auditor: see also s1232R(2) of the Corporations Act.
+Yes.
+The appointment, removal and resignation requirements under Divisions 6, 7 and 8 of Part 2M.4 of the Corporations Act generally apply (as appropriate) to each auditor: see also s1232R(2) of the Corporations Act.

-For example, if a company, registered scheme or retail CCIV is a reporting entity, and uses a different auditor for the sustainability report than for the annual financial report, the approval, removal and resignation requirements would apply independently to each of these auditors.
+For example, if a company, registered scheme or retail CCIV is a reporting entity, and has appointed one auditor for the sustainability report and another auditor for the annual financial report, the appointment, removal and resignation requirements would apply separately to each of these auditors.
 This is because the appointment, removal and resignation requirements generally refer to ‘an auditor’ (see for example, s327A of the Corporations Act).

 For further information, see ASIC Regulatory Guide 26: Resignation, removal and replacement of auditors (RG 26).